|

 environmental impact, quality control and other factors.
 Each factor is

-ratings indicate higher criticality.
-The combined criticality value score can
+higher ratings indicate higher criticality.
+The combined criticality value

 Whichever method (or combination of